hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 4 2 4 2 2 1 4 1 8
-Weapons/Armour: Halfling Scouts may be equipped with weapons and armour chosen from the Scout Equipment list.
+Weapons/Armor: Halfling Scouts may be equipped with weapons and armor chosen from the Scout Equipment list.
 Special Rules
 Promotion: A Halfling that is promoted to hero through the “The lad’s got talent” advance may not choose Strength skills